Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?: Hypothesis 3: Question Inference

 \subsection{Quantitative Results}

 AQI always results in an accuracy near the choices-only prompt on ARC and MMLU (Figure~\ref{fig:infer_question}).
 One hypothesis is that the LLMs ignore the generated question $q_{gen}$ in the self-ask prompt (Prompt~\ref{prompt:infer_question_step2}), but in 11/12 cases, using the random question $q_{rand}$ underperforms $q_{gen}$.
-Thus, $q_{gen}$ is of higher average quality than $q_{rand}$, meaning our LLMs can extract information from $q_{gen}$ relevant to answering the question.
+Thus, $q_{gen}$ is of higher average quality\footnote{It is also possible for $q_{rand}$ to be misleading and $q_{gen}$ to just be irrelevant/non-misleading.
+However, our qualitative analysis (\cref{subsection:infer_question_qual}) reveals that $q_{gen}$ is often answerable by the choices, and thus we claim that it is higher quality than $q_{rand}$. } than $q_{rand}$, meaning our LLMs can extract information from $q_{gen}$ relevant to answering the question.
 Further, on HellaSwag for Falcon, Phi, and Mixtral, AQI bests the choices-only prompt.
 AQI is a reasoning-based strategy and thus, future works can try to reason with other strategies \cite{huang-chang-2023-towards} to see if LLMs can obtain even higher accuracy in choices-only settings.
 Since the choices-only prompt and AQI perform similarly, the choices-only prompt may effectively function as the two-step process of AQI.
 To test this, we use Cohen's $\kappa$ \cite{cohen1960coefficient} to quantify if the choices-only prompt and AQI answer similar questions correctly and incorrectly.
 The two strategies exhibit moderate agreement (average $\kappa$ of 0.32), much higher than a random baseline near 0 (Table~\ref{table:agreement}).
 Thus, while LLMs may implicitly perform AQI in choices-only prompts, we speculate that they may also employ other strategies jointly, such as reasoning over multiple inferred questions.